How Is AI Transforming The Medical Diagnosis?

 1. Machine Learning- Neural networks and deep learning.

-• It is a statistical technique for fitting models to data and to learn by training models with data.
+• It is a statistical technique for fitting models to data and learning by training models with data.

 • The most common application of traditional machine learning in healthcare is precision medicine, predicting what treatment protocols are likely to succeed on a patient based on various patient attributes and the treatment.
 The great majority of machine learning and precision medicine applications require a training dataset for which the outcome variable (e.g., the onset of diseases) is known, thus called supervised learning.